arige160/Streaming_Fuel_Price_Data/README.md

 # About the project

 This project consists of creating a whole pipeline diffusing streaming fuel prices in the area of france.
-The project is devolopped with kafka, spark, elasticsearch and kibana for visualization.
+The project is developed with kafka, spark, elasticsearch and kibana for visualization.

 ![img](https://github.com/arige160/Streaming_Fuel_Price_Data/blob/master/Docs/Number_of_records.jpg)
 ![img](https://github.com/arige160/Streaming_Fuel_Price_Data/blob/master/Docs/Heatmap.jpg)